Experiential Learning Depot

 How can your students demonstrate learning in a way that meets that purpose without assigning grades?

-How learning be measured equitably?
+How can learning be measured equitably?

 Here are a few ideas: